Sunshine Meadows Hike: Banff Trail Guide

 Sunshine Village Summer Sightseeing Gondola

 As long-time downhill skiers at Sunshine Village, we really enjoy the opportunity to take the gondola to the village without all of our skiing gear.
-It’s a 20+ minute gondola ride to the village at the top, so settle in and enjoy the surrounding mountain views.
+It’s a 25 minute gondola ride to the village at the top, so settle in and enjoy the surrounding mountain views.

-Gondola at Sunshine Village up to Sunshine Meadows hiking trails
+Gondola at Sunshine Village up to Sunshine Meadows hiking trails.

 Interpretive Centre

-Interpretive Centre at Sunshine Village in Banff
+Interpretive Centre at Sunshine Meadows in Banff National Park, Canada.

 If you are visiting Sunshine Meadows with kids, be sure to pick up a scavenger hunt kit from the interpretive centre.
 It will help your kids learn more about the area and will keep them interested and motivated during your family hikes.